Giving Feedback Using Screencasts

 Beyond the technical aspects, screen feedback has many of the same opportunities and challenges as other mechanisms of giving feedback, although the student isn’t there to discuss it with you in real time.
 However, some issues could be overcome by envisaging the potential questions that students may ask.
 Five key pieces of advice to give good feedback are:

 - When produced, make the video only accessible to the student, so that other students can’t see it.
-This can be best achieved either by adaptively releasing videos to individuals or sending a link to OneDrive.
+This can be best achieved by making an Encore video available only to one individual.